jgato/jgato/random_docs/working_with_exceptions_on_ZTP.md

 # Working with exceptions on your ZTP/RHACM infrastructure

-[Red Hat ACM](https://www.redhat.com/en/technologies/management/advanced-cluster-management) allows you control from an Openshift Hub cluster, to deploy, upgrade, configure different Spoke clusters.
+[Red Hat ACM](https://www.redhat.com/en/technologies/management/advanced-cluster-management) allows you to deploy, upgrade, configure different Spoke clusters, from a Hub cluster.
 It is an Openshift cluster that manages other clusters.

 Together with this platform, your infrastructure, and the configuration of this infrastructure, can be defined using a [GitOps methodology and tools](https://docs.openshift.com/container-platform/4.12/scalability_and_performance/ztp_far_edge/ztp-deploying-far-edge-clusters-at-scale.html).